pooja-sys/namaste-react/README.md

 npx parcel build index.html
 Additional Setup
 Initialize npm → npm init
-Optimize browser support in package.json → Add "browserslist" for better optimizations.
+Optimize browser support in package.json → Add "browserslist" for better optimizations.pacakage.json add browserlist create the package.json inside add start : parcel index.html run code in development mode
+build: parcel build index.htm
+react is an element and object when render on to the dom is html jsx is not html jsx is html like syntax